A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Introduction

 \section{Introduction}

 Large Language Models (LLMs)~\citep{touvron2023llama, team2024qwen2, team2024gemma} have been recognized as strong foundation models that can be easily adapted to diverse downstream tasks with high performance.
 However, fully fine-tuning LLMs for specific applications is computationally heavy.
 It requires updating billions of parameters, which demands substantial memory and computational resources~\citep{brown2020language, gururangan2020don}.
-To overcome these limitations, Parameter-Efficient Fine-Tuning (PEFT)~\citep{houlsby2019parameter, ding2023parameter} methods have emerged as effective alternatives, enabling strong task adaptation at significantly reduced cost.
+To overcome these limitations, Parameter-Efficient Fine-Tuning (PEFT)~\citep{houlsby2019parameter, hyeon2021fedpara, ding2023parameter} methods have emerged as effective alternatives, enabling strong task adaptation at significantly reduced cost.
 Among these approaches, Low-Rank Adaptation (LoRA)~\citep{hu2022lora} stands out as one of the most widely adopted techniques.
 LoRA freezes the pre-trained weights and introduces lightweight, trainable low-rank adapters, allowing models to adapt efficiently to new tasks with only a fraction of the parameters and resources required for full fine-tuning.

-Despite its effectiveness, identifying an \emph{optimal} hyperparameter configuration for LoRA remains challenging, as performance is highly sensitive to hyperparameter choices~\citep{sengupta2024robust, biderman2024lora, mao2025survey}.
+Despite its effectiveness, identifying an \emph{near-optimal} hyperparameter for LoRA remains challenging, as performance is highly sensitive to hyperparameter choices~\citep{sengupta2024robust, biderman2024lora, mao2025survey}.
 LoRA involves several key hyperparameters, including the rank ($r$), scaling factor ($\alpha$), batch size, learning rate, and dropout rate, which are entangled in complex ways.
 Consequently, performance can vary significantly depending on their combinations~\citep{halfon2024stay, sengupta2024robust, mulakala2024adaptive}.
-Therefore, systematically searching for the appropriate configuration is a critical issue.
-Yet, naïve exploration is infeasible: the hyperparameter search space is combinatorially large, and each evaluation is extremely costly~\citep{valipour2022dylora, chavan2023one, sun2024improving, meo2024bayesian, bini2025delora}.
+LoRA is typically applied to LLMs and exhibits optimization characteristics that differ from those of conventional machine learning models, making generic hyperparameter optimization (HPO) strategies less directly applicable and motivating LoRA-specific treatment.
+Therefore, systematically searching for the appropriate configuration is critical.
+However, naïve exploration is infeasible: the hyperparameter search space is too large, and each evaluation is extremely costly~\citep{valipour2022dylora, chavan2023one, sun2024improving, meo2024bayesian, bini2025delora}.